RobJansen62/USB_IO_Expander/README.md

 - Two channel Pulse Width Modulation (PWM) signal generator

 It uses a PIC16F1455 Microcontroller programmed using the JAL programming language.

+# Hardware
+Various hardware set-ups are shown that where used for testing the device.

+# Documentation
+A detailed manual is available describing how to operate the device.
+Also a powerpoint presentation is available that was created to demonstrate the device.

+# Tools
+A Python library is available including various Python script that demonstrate the functionality of the device.